Europe's Leading Men's Health Shockwave Clinic

 Prolonged exposure to high levels of dopamine, a neurotransmitter associated with pleasure and sexual satisfaction, can also desensitise the brain’s response to sexual stimulation.

 Other Recreational Drugs and Erectile Dysfunction

-- Marijuana – which may increase sexual desire but prevent smooth muscle in your penis from relaxing to let enough blood flow in
+- Marijuana: While marijuana may increase sexual desire, it can prevent the smooth muscles in the penis from relaxing adequately to allow proper blood flow.

 - Additionally Alcohol abuse can also be recognised as an ED issue